Girv98/asca-rust/doc/doc.md

 $ > * / _C# (the two syllables are merged by deleting the boundary between them)
 ```

-## Distinctive Features
+## Segment Features
 ASCA allows for 26 segmental features.
-A full table of segments and there values can be found [here](https://bit.ly/3sHjqvA).
+A full table of segments and their values, as well as a vowel space, can be found [here](https://bit.ly/3sHjqvA).

+An introduction to distinctive features can be found [here](https://en.wikipedia.org/wiki/Distinctive_feature).

+ASCA defines the features it uses as follows:

 ```
 ┌────────┬─────────┬─────────┬─────────────────────────────┬────────────────────────────┐